-Side and back panels of drawers should be of wood at least a half-inch
+Side and back panels of drawers should be made of wood at least a half-inch

 Drawer bottoms should slip into grooves in the drawers sides.
 The bottoms

-should be strong enough that they dont give significantly when pushed
+should be strong enough so they dont give significantly when pushed down.

 The insides of drawers should be smooth, with nothing to snag fabrics.